 Your family relies on you and your income to ensure their way of life.
 But would they be able to meet their financial obligations if something were to happen to you?
+Consider this question as you plan your financial future:

 If you’re married or getting married.
 Today, families often rely on two incomes for financial security.
 If one income is lost, would your surviving spouse have the money needed to cover debts, mortgage or rent payments, other living expenses or maintain long-term goals?
 The right amount of life insurance can make all the difference during a difficult time.